mondoohq/installer/docs/integration/terraform.md

 ### Verifying the Installation

-After installing Terraform, Mondoo Agent and the Mondoo Terraform Provisioning Plugin run the follow commands to check that everything is configured properly:
+After installing Terraform, Mondoo Agent and the Mondoo Terraform Provisioning Plugin run the following commands to check that everything is configured properly:

 ```
 $ terraform